LK Shields are an official corporate partner to the Haven Partnership, an Irish NGO working to build sustainable communities in Haiti.

 Each year we send at least one volunteer to Haiti to participate in the annual Build Week.
 The firm covers the cost of the trip and we ask the volunteer/s to raise additional funds for Haven Projects.
-This year Saadi Siddiky will travel to Haiti in April and has been busy organising some excellent fundraising activities including a comedy night at the Laughter Lounge.
+Saadi Siddiky from our EU, Competition and Regulated Markets team travelled to Haiti in April.
+Prior to his departure he organised some excellent fundraising activities including a comedy night at the Laughter Lounge.

-We are long time supporters of the Calcutta Run and annually send a team of runners to participate.
-The firm had a great turn out for the Calcutta Run 2017.
+LK Shields are long time supporters of the Calcutta Run and send a team of runners to participate every year.

-All our runners successfully crossed the finish line and raised money for a very worthy cause by collecting sponsorship on the day and by organising a number of events in the lead up to Saturday.
+This year, all our runners successfully crossed the finish line and raised money for a very worthy cause by collecting sponsorship on the day and by organising a number of fundraising events.

 The team, led by Muireann Granville, organised a cake sale, BBQ and raffle with all proceeds going to the Peter McVerry Trust and the Hope Foundation.